rolandtoth/ProcessNetteTester/README.md

 You can ctrl+click on the main display or on manual run buttons to reset (eg. icons, messages, main display counter and colors, etc).

-## Statuses and colors
+## Statuses, colors and icons

-The main display and individual tests are colored according to test results:
+The main display and individual tests are changing according to test results:

-- Default (black/blue): the test hasn't been run (main display: no tests were run yet)
+- Default: the test hasn't been run, question mark icon (main display: no tests were run yet)
-- Passed (green): if the test was successful (main display: all tests passed)
+- Passed: if the test was successful, green color and checkmark icon (main display: all tests passed)
-- Failed (red): if the test fails (main display: if there's at least one failed test)
+- Failed: if the test fails, red color and triangle icon with exclamation mark (main display: if there's at least one failed test)
-- Timed out (purple): if the test would go beyond 60 seconds to complete
+- Timed out: if the test runs more than 60 seconds, purple clock icon (main display: no change)
-- Aborted: if the test fails (main display: if there's at least one failed test)
+- Pending: when the test is running, the default icon animates (main display: default state)
-- Pending: when the test is running (the icon in front of the test name animates)
+- Aborted: default colors, circle test icon (main display: default state)

 ## Settings